 Plan events as required; communicate with speakers regarding event logistics and/or exhibitors when applicable; collaborate with staff, Building Services and Media Services staff as necessary; arrange catering services; coordinate with graphic artist and printer to develop conference materials; market the conference; facilitate payment and/or reimbursement of hotel and/or vendors; prepare thank-you letters for speakers, and assorted follow-up tasks.

 Draft correspondence and schedule appointments, as required.

 Act as liaison between students and professors, as necessary.

 Schedule meetings, reserve rooms, and prepare and distribute materials for meetings.

 Training and Development

 Attend FSU meetings to stay informed and provide high level customer service and information to faculty.
-Proficiently use Microsoft Word, Excel, PowerPoint, Adobe Acrobat, the Google productivity suite, and campus specific software to complete work and maintain proficiency with software version updates.
+Proficiently use Microsoft Word, Excel, PowerPoint, Adobe Acrobat, and WinZip to complete work and maintain proficiency with software version updates.
 Enroll, attend, and participate in employee development and staff training workshops, conferences, courses, forums, etc., to gain new knowledge, skills, and understanding as well as to broaden own technical expertise.